UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 ### Report a security vulnerability

-If you wish to report a security vulnerability please do not do this through an issue, as this will be publicly visible.

-You can report a security vulnerability to the Home Office Engineering Guidance and Standards team through the [repository's security advisory page](https://github.com/HO-CTO/engineering-guidance-and-standards/security/advisories/new).
+You can report a security vulnerability to the Home Office Engineering Guidance and Standards team using the [repository's security advisory page](https://github.com/HO-CTO/engineering-guidance-and-standards/security/advisories/new).

 ## Pull Requests